-The "North Town Currency Stadium" at 6404 North Kedzie Avenue, was founded in 1938 by Mel Thillens, Sr., owner of the Thillens Checashers business at 2351 West Devon Avenue, just east of Western Avenue.
-Thillens' idea was to have a baseball park that anyone can use, rent-free.
+The "North Town Currency Stadium" at 6404 North Kedzie Avenue was founded in 1938 by Mel Thillens, Sr., owner of the Thillens Checashers business at 2351 West Devon Avenue, just east of Western Avenue.
+Thillens' idea was to have a baseball park that anyone could use, rent-free.
 It cost Thillens a total of $6 million to build the park to his satisfaction.

-Thillens Stadium was just north of the Lincolnwood diner.
-The north of the diner was a CTA bus terminus turn-around for the 155 bus route.
-Next came the parking lot for the stadium was small, perhaps only 20 cars and another 20 cars along the eastern fence on Kedzie Avenue..
+Thillens Stadium was north of the Lincolnwood diner and past the CTA bus terminus turn-around for the 155 bus route.
+Next came the parking lot for the Stadium was small, perhaps only 20 cars and another 20 cars along the eastern fence on Kedzie Avenue.

-It was during a Little League telecast in the 1950s that the centerfield camera, now a staple of all baseball telecasts, was first used.
-According to Brickhouse, "One of our cameramen, Chuck Seatsema, told me that the center-field scoreboard was only a couple hundred feet away.
-He had a feeling that if he put a camera out there, we'd get a nice shot of the little catcher giving signs and the little batter's face over the pitcher's shoulder."
+During a Little League telecast in the 1950s, the centerfield camera, now a staple of all baseball telecasts, was first used.
+According to Brickhouse, "One of our cameramen, Chuck Seatsema, told me that the centerfield scoreboard was only a couple hundred feet away.
+He felt that if he put a camera out there, we'd get a nice shot of the little catcher giving signs and the little batter's face over the pitcher's shoulder."

 The Thillens family took great pride in the spit-and-polish glamour associated with Thillens Stadium.
-The landscaping.
-The cleaning.
-The painting.
-It all contributed to the sense that you were in something of a shrine.
-They spent $100,000 a season for expenses and over $100,000 for maintenance a year keeping the place up.
+The landscaping, cleaning and painting all contributed to the sense that you were in a shrine, spending $100,000 a season for expenses and over $100,000 yearly maintenance to keep the place up.

 The centerfield scoreboard contained a 6-by-8-foot picture of the Thillens armored truck.
 Starting in 1974, if any player hit the truck on the sign, they would win a $5,000 savings bond.
 Only three talented little leaguers hit the armored truck at the top of the scoreboard, hitting a baseball 300 feet.

-Amazingly, all three batters have accomplished the feat on the same date; September 2nd.
-Al Pulikowski of Villa Park and Art Eggert of Elk Grove each hit it in 1984, only 52 batters apart.
+Amazingly, all three batters accomplished the feat on the same date; September 2.
+Al Pulikowski of Villa Park and Art Eggert of Elk Grove hit it in 1984, only 52 batters apart.
 Five years later, Patrick Patterson of Des Plaines became the third winner, hitting the truck on September 2, 1989.

-The city of Chicago and the Chicago Cubs combined to invest $1.5 million in repairs and the stadium reopened its doors in June 2006.
-The larger of the two diamonds, the one on the south side of the park, was named "Cubs Field."
+The city of Chicago and the Chicago Cubs combined to invest $1.5 million in repairs, and the Stadium reopened its doors in June 2006.
+The larger of the two diamonds, the one on the park's south side, was named "Cubs Field."
 The park has since been renamed "The Stadium at Devon and Kedzie."

 In 2013, the Thillens family requested that their family name be removed from the field.
-Mel Thillens, Jr. was quoted as saying the field wasn't being maintained and the Thillens family and business no longer wanted to be associated with it.
-The Chicago Park District claims to have maintained Thillens so it can “continue as a place of historical significance" that "thousands of children enjoy" each year.
+Mel Thillens, Jr. was quoted as saying the field wasn't being maintained, and the Thillens family and business no longer wanted to be associated with it.
+The Chicago Park District claimed to have maintained Thillens to "continue as a place of historical significance" that "thousands of children enjoy" each year.
 They obliged Mr. Thillens' request, removing the name from the field.
 In June of 2013, the 60+-year-old giant baseball, estimated at 12 feet in diameter, was removed because it was deemed unsafe.